finnianr/Eiffel-Loop/doc/Contents.md

 **Eiffel Object Building Scanners**

-The classes [$source EL_BUILDABLE_FROM_XML] and [$source EL_BUILDABLE_FROM_PYXIS] can be used to implement a sophisticated Eiffel object building scheme based on the idea of mapping builder agents to xpaths relative to particular element contexts.
+The classes [EL_BUILDABLE_FROM_XML](http://www.eiffel-loop.com/library/persistency/xml/xdoc-scanning/scanners/eiffel-object-building/buildable/el_buildable_from_xml.html) and [EL_BUILDABLE_FROM_PYXIS](http://www.eiffel-loop.com/library/persistency/xml/xdoc-scanning/scanners/eiffel-object-building/buildable/el_buildable_from_pyxis.html) can be used to implement a sophisticated Eiffel object building scheme based on the idea of mapping builder agents to xpaths relative to particular element contexts.
 Only a small subset of the xpath standard is used.
 The framework has the following features:

 * Map particular XML element contexts to Eiffel classes and then map xpaths that are relative to these elements, to attribute assigning agents.